shabin5785/react-notes/Notes_1.md

 - Route only passes all above route params to its first child.. and not to other childs in the heirarchy

 - one solution for this to pass around history props via the hierarchy.
 But this is a bad practice knows as props drilling or props tunneling.
+Cause children in tree who doesnt need this property needs to pass it around as well.